mathigon/textbooks/content/circles-and-pi/content.md

     x-media(src="images/pisa.jpg" width=300 height=360 lightbox)

-{.caption} The _Tower of Pisa_ in Italy is not quite an oblique cylinder.
+{.caption} The _Leaning Tower of Pisa_ in Italy is not quite an oblique cylinder.

 :::

 ---
 > id: cavalieri
+> goals: slide

 The volume of an oblique cylinder turns out to be exactly the same as that of a right cylinder with the same radius and height.
 This is due to [__Cavalieri’s